 The Peach Pit.
 The gang is celebrating the official end of their senior year - except for David, who's slumped over the table in a deep sleep.
 Donna explains to everyone that he's completely drained from all the studying he's been doing, along with preparing for the senior breakfast.
 Brandon enters the diner, joins the group, and announces that the senior wills are ready to go, and that they look great.
 As usual, Nat sticks his big fat nose into a conversation that has absolutely nothing to do with him and asks why he wasn't asked to leave anything in the senior wills.
 He then pontificates about the items he would leave to various people...if he were, in fact, a teenage boy about to graduate from high school:

 The Walsh house.
 The Walshes are eating a sumptuous ice cream dessert with fudge topping.
 They're discussing the pros and cons of Brenda attending the University of Minnesota versus the fictional California University.
-Brandon is pulling for his sister to stay in L.A., and points out that CU is rated as a much better school...not to mention cheaper.
-But Brenda is still undecided and just says that she wants to keep all of her options open.
+Brandon is pulling for his sister to stay in L.A. and points out that CU is rated as a much better school...not to mention cheaper.
+But Brenda is still undecided and just says she wants to keep all of her options open in case Aaron Spelling changes his mind about wanting to fire her.
 The doorbell rings, and as Papa Walsh goes to answer the door, Mama Walsh asks Brenda if her wishy-washiness in choosing a university has anything to do with Dylan.
 Brenda derisively retorts by asking her what kind of wuss chooses her college based on where some guy is going?
-Cue the arrival of Ahn-drea, who ambles into the kitchen and sounds uncharacteristically airheaded when she chirps, “What are ya eeatin'?”
+Cue the arrival of Ahn-drea, who ambles into the kitchen and sounds uncharacteristically airheaded when she chirps, "What are ya eeatin'?"

 Brandon's bedroom.
 Ahn-drea reads her speech aloud to Brandon, and he looks bewildered by its wordy horribleness.
 He wonders if perhaps she's trying to conform to an image of what she should be saying, rather than just saying what's genuinely in her heart.
 Ahn-drea agrees with his assessment, and starts wailing in her usual annoying, rambley, frenetic way about how - at this late date - she can't possibly write a new speech from scratch.
 Brandon irritably tells her to get a grip, then promises he'll help her with it.
-She calms down long enough to rhetorically ask him how she's ever going to get through college without him, and he tightly replies, “You'll manage.”
+She calms down long enough to rhetorically ask him how she's ever going to get through college without him, and he tightly replies, "You'll manage."
 The two then reminisce about the day they first met...and also when she propositioned him on the carousel during the Home Again episode.
 After that disturbing flashback, Ahn-drea starts babbling about how maybe she shouldn't try to become a Yalie if that's not really who she is...and suggests that she should stay in L.A. and attend California University with the rest of the Beverly Hills, 90210 cast.
-Brandon looks aghast at the thought of being stuck in the same university with this socially stunted nitwit for the next four years, and descends into an Ahn-drea-esque babble of his own.
-He orders her to go to Yale, and makes it clear that they don't have the kind of relationship she should give up her dreams for.
-Ahn-drea interrupts his rant and claims that she's only having second thoughts about Yale because it's so expensive, and she doesn't want to be in hock for the rest of her life.
-Brandon swiftly apologizes for jumping to the “wrong” conclusion.
+Brandon looks aghast at the thought of being stuck in the same university with this socially stunted nitwit for the next four years, and starts babbling gibberish.
+He orders her to go to Yale and makes it clear that they don't have the kind of relationship she should give up her dreams for.
+Ahn-drea interrupts his rant and claims that she's only having second thoughts about Yale 'cause it's so expensive, and that she doesn't want to be in hock for the rest of her life.
+Mmm hmm.
+Brandon swiftly apologizes for jumping to the "wrong" conclusion.

 Senior breakfast.
 Ahn-drea is still working on her valedictorian speech while a crew of extras sets up for the senior breakfast.
 Brandon tells Ahn-drea to give it a rest with her speech, but when that doesn't work, he finds Steve and urges him to go and lighten her up.
 Steve accepts the challenge, strides over to Ahn-drea, and grabs the speech out of her hands.
 He ignores her protests and distracts her by asking her if she'd like to know what he left her in the senior wills.
 When he has her attention, he tells her, "An egg."
 The two then have a flashback of the U4EA episode when they went to a convenience store to try to exchange an egg for the address of an underground party.
 After the flashback, the two continue to laugh hysterically about it.